Digital Risk Monitoring Guide: Detect External Threats Early

 Here’s how to prioritize: executive credentials for sale = immediate response.
 Your company mentioned in a ransomware gang’s targeting list = high priority.
 Random employee password from a 2019 breach = lower priority (but still worth fixing).

-Consider your actual security posture too.
+Consider your actual security setup too.
 MFA helps with basic password leaks, but won’t protect against infostealer malware that grabs session tokens along with credentials.
 If your credentials appear in a stealer log, assume MFA has been bypassed.
 Context matters.

-4. Incident Response & Mitigation
+4. Incident Response & Risk Mitigation

 When you find a high-priority threat, you need to act fast before attackers use it against you.
 Your response depends on what you’re dealing with.
 Executive targeting?
 Increase security awareness and monitoring.
 Leaked data?
 Start damage control and notify whomever needs to know.
 Fake websites using your brand?
 Work with legal to take them down.